Last Updated on September 18, 2025 by Kate Noble

 1. Take in the sights at the Creek

 Referred to as Old Dubai and a world away from Downtown glitz and glamour (but just as special).
-Although there’s obviously lots of paid things you can do here, number one on my list (which is free) is to wander the Creek taking in the daily activity of the Abras busy ferrying people across the water.
-It’s perfect for people watching and getting a glimpse of the activity at the the heart of Old Dubai.
-For a full guide on what to see and do here have a look at this guide.
+Although there are lots of paid activities here, number one on my list (which is free) is to wander the Creek, taking in the daily activity of the Abras busy ferrying people across the water.
+It’s perfect for people watching and getting a glimpse of the activity at the heart of Old Dubai.
+For more info, see this Old Dubai guide.

 Get an Abra for AED 1 across Dubai Creek!